lcsrodriguez/SuperTODO/README.md

 |  DELETE      |       RED           | ✅       |  ✅     |
 |  REVIEW      |       BLUE               |  ✅      |  ✅     |

+TODO: Some examples with inline/block, important/normal, ...

+The **`SuperTODO`** allows a wide flexibility on implementation by making easy to the end-user the declaration and use of new commands.

 ### Add a new command